 UAPB will test the emergency response and evacuation procedures at least once per calendar year.
-University Police will publicize these procedures in conjunction with this test and document the date and time of the event, as well as provide a description of the exercise.
+University Police will publicize these procedures in conjunction with this test and document for each test, the date and time of the event, as well as provide a description of the exercise and whether it was announced or unannounced.

 The University's Crisis Management Handbook includes information about Emergency Notifications; Crisis Operations Center (COC); University operating status parameters; incident priorities and performance expectations; shelter- in-place and evacuation guidelines; and local contingency and continuity planning requirements.
 Each University department is responsible for making certain that individuals under its supervision are aware of the notification systems and how the messages received are to be transmitted to other offices under its jurisdiction.
 The University conducts numerous emergency response exercises each year, such as table top exercises, field exercises, and tests of the emergency notification systems on campus.
-These tests are designed to assess and evaluate the emergency plans and capabilities of the institution and may be announced or unannounced.
+These tests, which may be announced or unannounced are designed to assess and evaluate the emergency plans and capabilities of the institution and may be announced or unannounced.